DaveBurns/LrSlide/README.md

 ## How to Install

-For now, because it's alpha and because it's not clear how much interest there is, LrSlide is not packaged.
+For now, because it's beta and because it's not clear how much interest there is, LrSlide is not packaged.
 You'll need to download the code from GitHub.
 GitHub supplies a convenient link to download the latest code in a ZIP file: https://github.com/DaveBurns/LrSlide/archive/master.zip